 Different types of curves:

-The road or track is called horizontal curves to achieve a gradual change in the directions provided at a bend or turn.
+The horizontal curves achieve a gradual change in the directions provided at a bend or turn.

 In railway tracks, the minimum radius of a horizontal curve for broad gauge should be 175 meters.

-In the case of horizontal as well as vertical, road curves should ensure safety, comfort and convenience for traffic, they are further classified as follows:
+In the case of horizontal as well as vertical, road curves should ensure safety, comfort, and convenience for traffic, while they are further classified as follows:

-A curve in which there is an arc of a circle in which two straight tangents join and bring a deflection of the road through an angle is called a simple curve.
+A curve in which there is an arc of a circle with two straight tangents join and bring a deflection of the road through an angle is called a simple curve.

 The simple curve is normally represented by the length of its radius or the degree of the curve.

-This type of curve is provided at every change in the alignment of a road or railway track in a plain and hilly area.
+These types of curves are provided at every change in the alignment of a road or railway track in a plain and hilly area.

 In the compound curve, the two adjoining curves may have a common tangent and the centers of the two adjoining curves might be positioned on the identical side of the curve.

-In order to avoid erosion through hard rocks, heavy cutting or filling in the alignment of road or track, mixed curves are provided.
+In order to avoid erosion through hard rocks, heavy cutting or filling in the alignment of the road or track the mixed curves are provided.

 The curve which consists of two simple curves, which are equal or different rad in the opposite direction, is called reverse curve.